-- Partnerships with other universities, police departments, and local nonprofits.
-Taking a proactive, collaborative approach allows us to share and combine expertise and research findings.
-Through the community, prevention initiatives can be extended to those at highest risk for traumatic injury.
+- Through partnerships with other hospitals, universities, police and fire departments, and local nonprofit agencies.
+This proactive, collaborative approach allows us to share and combine expertise and research findings as well as extend prevention initiatives to those at highest risk for traumatic injury.

-- New research that implements best-practice programs shown to reduce injures and trauma.
+- Through research and knowledge gained in academic medicine.
+Research shows that implementation of best-practice programs can reduce traumatic injuries and death.
 We apply the knowledge we gain through academic medicine to create highly effective injury prevention strategies.

 Learn about our research.